idealo/imagededup/README.md

 # imagededup

 Finding duplicates in an image dataset is a recurring task. imagededup is a python package that provides functionality to carry out this task effectively.
-The deduplication problem generally caters to 2 broad set of issues:
+The deduplication problem generally caters to 2 broad issues:
 * Finding exact duplicates
 * Finding near duplicates

 Traditional methods such as hashing algorithms are particularly good at finding exact duplicates while more modern methods involving convolutional neural networks are adept at finding near duplicates due to their ability to capture basic contours in images.

 This package provides functionality to address both problems.
-Additionally, an evaluation and experimentation framework, is also provided.
+Additionally, an evaluation and experimentation framework is also provided.
 Following details the functionality provided by the package:
 * Generation of features for images using one of the following algorithms:
     - Convolutional Neural Network
     - Perceptual hashing